streamingfast/streamingfast-client/README.md

 # Look at recent blocks and stream forever on Fantom Opera Mainnet
 $ sf --fantom "true" -5

-# Look at recent blocks and stream forever on xDai Mainnet
+# Look at recent blocks and stream forever on xDai Chain
 $ sf --xdai "true" -5
 ```